-- A voluntary, tiered increase to allowable density in exchange for additional affordable housing - Each density bonus was set to the minimum amount that allows the additional market-rate units to subsidize the affordable units and ensure that the incentive is financially viable - Special permit rules would still apply - Several different tiers of super-inclusionary incentives were tested: - Tier A is available in all parts of the city except traditional residential neighborhoods - In the areas where the character and access to amenities can support additional density, higher tiers are available in order to produce a higher percentage of affordable units
+- A voluntary, tiered increase to allowable density in exchange for additional affordable housing - Each density bonus was set to the minimum amount that allows the additional market-rate units to subsidize the affordable units and ensure that the incentive is financially viable - Special permit rules would not be changed.
+The present approval process would be maintained. - Several different tiers of super-inclusionary incentives were tested: